zvallarino/phase-3-ruby-oo-self-person-lab/TUTORIAL.md

        expected: 10
             got: 108

-       (compared using ==)
-     # ./spec/person_spec.rb:60:in `block (6 levels) in <top (required)>'
-     # ./spec/person_spec.rb:57:in `each'
-     # ./spec/person_spec.rb:57:in `block (5 levels) in <top (required)>'
 ```

 Hmmm ... this is interesting.
-It appears that we need to define our setter/attr_writter for happiness in such a way as that its index never greater than 10.
+It appears that we need to define our setter/attr_writer for happiness in such a way as that its index never greater than 10.
+attr_writer
 See if you can get the above test to pass and then compare your answer to the one below.
-Do not fret if your code does not explictly matche the solution - the two most important things are that:
+Do not fret if your code does not explicitly match the solution - the two most important things are that:

  - you understand what your code is doing, and
  - that your code works (you can refactor your solution later)